Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      5. The timescale of the metadata SHOULD match the value specified in the media header box "mdhd" of the metadata track.
-     6. The [=Arrival time=] is signalled in the "tfdt" box of the track fragment  as the basemediadecode time, this is the time when the metadata will be first received.
+     6. The [=Event Received Time=] is signalled in the "tfdt" box of the track fragment  as the basemediadecode time, this is the time when the metadata will be first received.
-     6. The [=Application time=] can be signalled as a difference to the arrival time by an empty sample with duration delta, the application time is the time when the metadata or event is applied.
+     6. The [=Event Presentation Time=] can be signalled as a difference to the Event Received Time by an empty sample with duration delta, the application time is the time when the metadata or event is applied.
 It is equal to the media presentation time of the sample containing the event/metadata.
-Alternatively composition time offset can be used to signal the difference between the Arrival and application time.
+Alternatively composition time offset can be used to signal the difference between the Arrival and Event Presentation Time.
      7. The duration of the sample signalled in the trun box SHOULD correspond to the duration of the metadata if the metadata is valid